devxschool/Fall2020/src/oop/OOPNotes.md

 Non-abstract methods - are not required to be overridden, which means the sub-class is okay with the implementation of a method that's coming from the super-class; if the sub-class is not okay with the implementation sub-class has an option to overridde that implemantation with it's own one;

+###Interface
+interface definition - interaction between two objects.

+UI -> User Interface - part of an application that interacts with users.(What user see); Frontend API -> Application Programming Interface - backend. interaction between the code and the dev.